huggingface/tokenizers/docs/source/quicktour.rst

 Let's have a quick look at the 🤗 Tokenizers library features.
 The library provides an implementation of today's most used tokenizers that is both easy to use and blazing fast.

+.. only:: python

     It can be used to instantiate a :ref:`pretrained tokenizer <pretrained>` but we will start our quicktour by building one from scratch and see how we can train it.

 Build a tokenizer from scratch